dssgabriel/CHP203-TOP/docs/lab4.md

-# Lab 4: Shared-memory parallelism, vectorization & ILP
+# Lab 4: Shared-memory parallelism

 An overview of common problems and optimization techniques for shared-memory parallelism.